Activision Blizzard Inc. [ATVI] – Don’t lose sight of the bigger picture

 Activision Blizzard Inc. [NASDAQ:ATVI]: Analyst Rating and Earnings

-Equities traders frequently stay up to date regarding what leading market analysts think abopossible stock buy.
-As it relates to Activision Blizzard Inc. [ATVI], the latest mean analyst recommendation that’s publicly available is from the fiscal three-month period ending in 12/30/2019.
+Equities traders oftentimes stay updated on what leading stock market analysts say about a potential stock purchase.
+When it comes to Activision Blizzard Inc. [ATVI], the most recently available average analyst rating is from the quarter that ends in 12/30/2019.
 On average, stock market experts give ATVI an Buy rating.
-The average 12-month price forecast for this stock is $64.33, with the high estimate being $76.00, the low estimate being $49.00 and the median estimate amounting to $70.00.
-This is compared to its latest closing price of $67.06.
+The average 12-month price forecast for this stock is $64.16, with the high estimate being $76.00, the low estimate being $49.00 and the median estimate amounting to $70.00.
+This is compared to its latest closing price of $64.79.

 Fundamental Analysis of Activision Blizzard Inc. [ATVI]